-Install the latest version of Python on Linux
+Install the latest version of Python for Linux

 The new version of Python 3.11 was released yesterday.
-Officials say that 3.11 is 10-60% faster than 3.10, the standard test set is 1.25x faster, and there are other updates.
+Officially, 3.11 is 10-60% faster than 3.10, and the standard test set is 1.25x faster.
+There are also other updates.
 The question is, how to update to the latest version under Linux.

 1. Download the latest version of Python source code from the official website